redhat-cop/infra.aap_configuration/roles/workflow_job_templates/README.md

 |`type`|""|

 ### Workflow Data Structures
 This role accepts two data models.
+#### Simplified Workflow nodes
-A simple starightforward easy to maintain model, and another based on the tower api.
-The 2nd one is more complicated and includes more detail, and is compatiable with tower import/export.
+A simple starightforward easy to maintain model using the var simplified_workflow_nodes.
+However this is, not compatable with the schema option on the tower_workflow_job_template module and will result in errors.
+Uses the variable 'simplified_workflow_nodes' to describe nodes as shown below.

-#### Standard Data structure model
+#### Simplified Workflow Node Data structure model
+##### Yaml Example
 ```yaml
 ---
 ---